 Who Gets Custody of a Child in a Divorce in Illinois?

 During divorce proceedings, establishing who gets residential custody of shared children is the most disputed and emotionally difficult part of the entire process.
-Typically, Illinois defines child custody in two aspects: legal custody and residential custody.
+Typically, Illinois defines child custody in two aspects: legal custody and residential, also commonly referred to as physical, custody.

 Legal custody entails the ability to make major decisions in the child’s life, such as what religion the child may practice, where the child attends school, and approving medical treatment.
-Residential custody determines where the child lives or spends the most time.
-Residential custody determines which parent has the obligation to pay child support.
+Physical custody determines where the child lives or spends the most time, which determines the parent who has to pay child support.

-Illinois law states that married parents have joint residential and legal custody of a child born to the marriage while the couple was married.
-For unmarried parents, the mother has sole residential and legal custody of the child until paternity is proven and the father petitions the court for some form of custody.
+Illinois divorce law states that married parents have joint custody of a child born to the marriage while the couple was married.
+For unmarried parents, the mother has sole physical and legal custody of the child until paternity is proven and the father petitions the court for some form of custody.

-If the mother and father can’t agree on legal or residential custody, the court makes the final decision.
+If the mother and father can’t agree on legal or physical custody, the court makes the final decision.
 In legal custody, the court determines if the parents can communicate with one another.
-If they can’t communicate concerning their child, the court is likely to award sole legal custody to the parent who has residential custody of the child.
+If they can’t communicate concerning their child, the court is likely to award sole legal custody to the parent who has physical custody of the child.

-For residential custody, courts evaluate many factors, including:
+For physical custody decisiosn, courts evaluate many factors, including:

 - The child’s relationship with either parent.